gitops-ci-cd/acme-node/README.md

     - PRs facilitate the following actions:
       - Linting checks for code style and formatting
       - Unit Testing ensures code quality and functionality
-      - Ephemeral environment creation for manual testing
+      - Preview environment creation for manual testing
     - Ensure that the latest main is merged into your branch before merging the PR - this can and should be enforced by GitHub.
 1. Merge to main:
     - After review and approval, merge to main.